-In order to be cost-effective, a solar PV array needs certain minimum criteria, such as flat or south-facing rooftop or other unshaded space on which to place the PV panels.
-In our opinion, the facility does appear not meet these minimum criteria for cost-effective PV installation.
+To be cost-effective, a solar PV array needs certain minimum criteria, such as flat or south-facing rooftop or other unshaded space on which to place the PV panels.
+In our opinion, the facility does not appear to meet these minimum criteria for cost-effective PV installation.